dcppc/2018-july-workshop/docs/agenda.md

 ## Workshop Day 2:  July 26, 2018

-09:00: Welcome remarks
+09:00 - Welcome remarks

+09:10 - Question and Answer with Team Hydrogen

-09:10: Lightning talks: The awesome things you  hope to accomplish in the future.
+09:30: Lightning talks: The awesome things you  hope to accomplish in the future.

 _To view the speaker order and to indicate who will represent your team, please visit [this issue](https://github.com/dcppc/2018-july-workshop/issues/).
 Each speaker will have 5 minutes to present and 3 minutes for Q&A._